Ensure the local early childhood system is responsive to and respectful of family needs and voice.

 Testing solutions with the Family Action Learning Team (Family ALT).
 This group includes families with children age five and under who meet monthly to serve as consultants, decision-makers, and change agents.
 See their meeting materials and minutes below.

-Including parents of young children on the Steering Committee that guides our work.
+Including parents of young children on the Board of Directors to guide our work.

-Guiding other agencies and organizations to engage familiesin the planning, design and implementation of programs.
+Helping partners engage familiesin the planning, design and implementation of their programs.
 Funders of these programs also care about family engagement and are incorporating some new practices during RFP processes.